qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Web code runs in event loop:

 - The main thread runs in an event loop, with an event queue.
-- Each calling to JS adds one event to queue.
+- Each time browser calls JS code (e.g. event handling), it adds an event to queue.
+- If JS code awaits on an unresolved promise, the event handling finishes.
+When that promise resolves, a new event is added into queue.
 - The event loop executes all events in queue, until queue is empty.
 It waits until new event arrives.
-- If JS code awaits on an unresolved promise, the event handling finishes.
-When that promise resolves, a new event is added into queue.
 - The web page rendering and interaction is blocked by main thread JS code and Wasm code running.
 It's not recommended to make main thread keep executing JS/Wasm for long time.
 - There are web workers that can run in parallel.
 Each web worker also has its own event loop and event queue.
 Each web worker is single-threaded.
 - Web workers don't share memory (except `SharedArrayBuffer`).
 JS values sent to another web worker are deep-copied.
 Sending an `ArrayBuffer` across thread will make `ArrayBuffer` to detach with its binary data.